Home Lessons Tutorials Links Books About Us Site Map

 George W. Bush is the son of President George H. Bush.
 He was the first son of a President elected since John Quincy Adams.

-He went to public school in Midland, Texas and then went to private schools in And over, Mass.
+He went to public school in Midland, Texas and then went to private schools in Andover, Mass.

 President Bush is the only son of a former U.S. President to be elected to two terms.
+He as the first president elected in the 21st Century.

-George W. Bush is the first president to have run a marathon (3:44:52).
+George W. Bush is the first president to have run a marathon (His best time was 3:44:52).

 From 1989 to 1994 he was general partner of the Texas Rangers baseball team.